kadersql/Basic-Calculator-/README.md

 # Basic-Calculator-
-Building a Basic Calculator structure with html and css.
+Build a Basic Calculator structure with html and css.